-In addition to the prescribed observation and persistence errors, the so called final observation error is assigned at this stage too.
-This is simply a combination of observation and persistence errors given by where F{OE} , O{E} and P{E} are final, prescribed and persistence observation errors, respectively.
+In addition to the prescribed observation and persistence errors, the so called final observation error is assigned at the COPE stage too.
+This is simply a combination of observation and persistence errors given by where F{OE} , O_E and P_E are final, prescribed and persistence observation errors, respectively.
 The subroutine used for this purpose is FINOERR.